-- Parents/caregivers may work with other participants to arrange for limited child care (no more than 1 2 hours a day). - Regardless of a child's age, it should never be assumed that other parents/caregivers or the "community at large" will automatically look after the child in the parents' or caregiver's absence.
-The Semester at Sea experience does indeed inspire the feeling of community, but the shipboard community cannot serve as a substitute for consistent and responsible parenting.
+- Parents/caregivers may work with other participants to arrange for limited child care (no more than 1 2 hours a day).
+It is up to the parents/caregivers to establish rates for this service. - Regardless of a child's age, it should never be assumed that other parents/caregivers or the "community at large" will automatically look after the child in the parents' or caregiver's absence.
+The Semester at Sea experience does indeed inspire the feeling of community, but the shipboard community cannot